benjaminboruff/basic_webpack_c9/README.md

-# A basic webpack with hot reload template for Cloud 9 Workspaces
+# A basic webpack template for Cloud 9 Workspaces
 This template provides babel, jQuery, SASS/SCSS for a basic HTML web app.
 Hot reloading is the key to this beauty.